harshiniraj311/airport-management-system/README.md

 # Airport Management System

 ## Overview
 The Airport Management System is a Python-based application designed to streamline flight and passenger management operations at an airport.
-It offers a user-friendly interface to facilitate tasks such as adding, deleting, and viewing flights and passengers, along with implementing task scheduling algorithms for efficient flight scheduling.
+It offers a user-friendly interface to facilitate tasks such as adding, deleting, and viewing flights and passengers, along with implementing task scheduling algorithms and handling collisions for efficient flight scheduling.

 ## Features
 - **Flight Management**: Add, delete, and view flight details including flight number, arrival time, and burst time.